New shoes on budget day: Nova Scotia

 In 2009, Nova Scotia finance minister Graham Steele polished his shoes when, as he later said, "we buffed up the previously introduced Progressive Conservative budget".
 In 2010 he bought children's shoes to represent the removal of the Harmonized Sales Tax from children's clothing.
 In 2011 Steele showed pictures of new shoes on a Blackberry Playbook because of the manufacturer's importance to the province, and in 2012 he bought shoes at a store to symbolize lowered taxes for small businesses.

-Québec
+Quebec

-In 1989, Québec Finance Minister Gérard D. Levesque presented the budget in new shoes.
+In 1989, Quebec Finance Minister Gérard D. Levesque presented the budget in new shoes.

-In 2003, Pauline Marois presented Québec's budget in new shoes.
+In 2003, Pauline Marois presented Quebec's budget in new shoes.

 In 2006, Michel Audet wore new shoes when he delivered his budget speech.